Library Policies

 • The Library may purchase online duplicates of print books in order to serve distance students.

-• The Library may purchase multiple copies of high-use books in one or more formats to serve diverse reading preferences, to meet the needs of classes, or when there is significant variation in content between formats.
+• The Library may purchase multiple copies of high-use books in one or more formats to serve different reading preferences, to meet the needs of classes, or when there is significant variation in content between formats.

 • The Library may acquire access to duplicates when the same item is provided by more than one subscription database or via multiple online providers.
 While this kind of duplication is not ideal, it cannot always be avoided.